pineman/pineman.github.io/posts/2023-05-07_ruby-bug-shell-gem.md

 So, after careful deliberation, I decide to open a [bug in ruby](https://bugs.ruby-lang.org/issues/19624)!
-Amazingly, it gets a reply in just 3 hours on a sunday!
+Amazingly, it gets a reply in just 3 hours on a Sunday!
 Looks like Nobuyoshi Nakada indeed considered it a bug in MRI, and even implemented a pretty smart test case.
 Truly a testament to async open source as the great software development model of the world, as an old friend reminded me, after I